Our unique modular platform technology combines genes with desired properties to make novel compounds by creating a new code

 the potential to be used in combination with other therapeutic modalities such as immune check-point inhibitors

 The recombinant Vaccibody protein consists of three modules:

-The antigenic unit includes the selected antigens, to which a specific immune response is generated.
-These can be selected to fight a vast range of disease areas, including cancer and infectious diseases.
-The flexibility of the platform allows for a broad immune response and for inclusion of large globular antigens and multiple sets of T cell epitopes as well as combinations of both.
+The antigenic unit contains the epitopes and antigens selected, to which a specific immune response is warranted.
+Epitopes and antigens may be selected to address a vast range of diseases, including cancer, infectious diseases and autoimmune diseases.
+The flexibility of the platform allows for a broad immune response and for inclusion of large globular antigens and multiple sets of T cell epitopes.

 A targeted vaccine – mechanism of action

 The Vaccibody™ vaccines in the clinic to date are delivered as a DNA plasmid using a needle-free jet injector that delivers the plasmids into the muscle cells.
 Inside the cells, the DNA plasmids provide the information to produce the Vaccibody protein in the same way that cells produce other human proteins.
 The newly encoded Vaccibody™ proteins are then secreted from the cells and target and recruit the APC.
 Depending on the choice of targeting unit, different subsets of APCs will be targeted, meaning the immune response may be skewed towards humoral (antibodies) or cellular (T cells) or variations of those (CD8/CD4, Th1/Th2/Th17/Treg).
 For example:

 A: The Vaccibody™ protein may bridge and APC and a B cell and thus form an APC-B cell synapse, which may lead to rapid and strong B cell activation responsible for mediating the production of antigen-specific antibodies.
 These antibodies may then neutralize a pathogen such as a virus.